ftaeger/docker-astmanproxy/README.md

 So it's a bit fool-proof and every container will have its own, fresh certificate.
 Yeah it's self-signed but feel free to mount a .pem certificate to the container at "/etc/asterisk/astmanproxy.pem"

+If required you can easily change the bit size of newly created SSL keys by setting the corresponding ENV:
+`-e "SSL_KEY_SIZE=2048"`

 # Data persistence